harmony-one/dapp-examples/tutorial/README.md

 ```
 After 1-2 minutes, depending on the finalty.

-You should be able to see output like this
+You should be able to see output looks like this

 ```bash
 ---- Transaction Summary ----